-If a client (including a client that is a family member) is considering appointing or has already appointed an employee as a fiduciary, the employee must immediately advise their manager and Corporate Compliance.
+If a client (including a client that is a family member) is considering appointing or has already appointed an employee as a fiduciary, the employee must immediately advise their manager and Human Resources.
 Where the client has not yet made the appointment, the employee must discourage the client from doing so.

 Accepting signing authority or a grant of power of attorney from a client regarding a client's account or a bequest (other than those of a family member) creates a conflict of interest and must be avoided.
 If a CIBC Mellon employee discovers that such an appointment or assignment of authority has been made, the employee must immediately inform their manager and ask the client to revoke the authority or appointment.
-Corporate Compliance approval is required for any exceptions.
+Human Resources approval is required for any exceptions.

-CIBC Mellon reserves the right to require an employee to renounce any bequest or appointment or to remove himself or herself from dealing with a client where there exists an actual or apparent conflict of interest.
+CIBC Mellon reserves the right to require an employee to renounce any bequest or appointment or to remove himself or herself from dealing with a client where there exists a real, potential, or perceived conflict of interest.